 The two ways a home can be rented are indirectly through a lettings agent, or directly by arrangement with the landlord.
 The advantages and disadvantages of renting through a letting agent or directly with your landlord is be covered in this renting guide.

 Tips on viewing a home will also be explored.
-Legal and contractual issues are another important consideration and this guide will take a look at key tenant issues such as agents' fees, deposit schemes and insurance.
+Legal and contractual issues are another important consideration and this guide will take a look at key tenant issues such as deposit schemes and insurance.

 Most arrangements between a landlord, agent and tenant run smoothly, but things can go wrong.
 Also detailed within our Home Renting Guide is advice about what to do when problems arise and a list of useful contacts for help and support.
 Alas renting does come with some responsibilities for the tenant beyond simply paying the rent and we will explore those too.